wamp-proto/wamp-proto/spec/basic.md

 With MsgPack serialization, each WAMP message is serialized according to the MsgPack specification as described in [here](https://github.com/msgpack/msgpack/blob/master/spec.md).

-The version 5 of MsgPack MUST BE used, since this version is able to differentiate between strings and binary values.
+> The **version 5 or later** of MsgPack MUST BE used, since this version is able to differentiate between strings and binary values.
+See [here](https://github.com/msgpack/msgpack/issues/128) and [here](https://github.com/msgpack/msgpack/issues/121).

 ### Transports